teracyhq/dev/docs/basic_usage.rst

    Use this command to destroy the VM to create a brand new clean VM.

+6. ``vagrant global-status``

+   Use this command to check the state of all active Vagrant environments on the system.
+You should halt or destroy the running Vagrant enviromnents that are not being worked on.

 For more, please check out: https://www.vagrantup.com/docs/getting-started/